kennyrnwilson/javascript-ecosystem/README.md

 # Java Script Eco System
-The goal of this document is to teach the reader about JavaScript and its eco system.
-I deliberately use the vague term eco system to prevent me having to precisely define the kinds of tools and techniques I am going to cover.
+The goal of this document is to teach the reader about JavaScript and its ecosystem.
+I deliberately use the vague term ecosystem to prevent me having to precisely define the kinds of tools and techniques I am going to cover.
 While I might touch on some language features, my goal is not to teach the reader how to program in JavaScript.
 Rather, I intend to cover topic such as the following.

  * Where and how to execute JavaScript
  * How to debug JavaScript